 For information on other Adventure Conservation projects click on this link

-- Include Kayaking on flat water sections of rivers, lakes, estuaries and wetlands and whitewater rafting on higher grade rivers.
+- Include Kayaking on flat water sections of rivers, lakes, estuaries and wetlands and whitewater rafting and pack rafting on higher grade rivers.
 We specialise in volunteering in difficult to access river reaches in national parks and wilderness areas although we also paddle on rivers flowing through privately owned property.
 This allows us to map and treat willows without inconveniencing landowners and land managers.

 - Include one day activities, car camping weekends, and remote area over-night and multi-day trips.